 After breakfast take the free shuttle bus to Argentière, where you begin your ascent to the Col de Balme, which marks the Swiss border and rewards with panoramic views of the Mont Blanc massif including the Mer de Glace, Trient and Argentière glaciers.
 From the Col de Balme you descend into the Valley of Trient, which is pretty, green and pastoral.
 This part of the route is shared with the Tour de Mont Blanc.

 There are several river crossings.
-There are always stepping-stones available but these may be

-    slippery, and especially when wet.
+There are always stepping-stones available but these may be slippery, especially when wet.
 Take extra caution on these crossings.